Ruhaan838/100Day-GPU/README.md

 $$ \epsilon \quad \text{(Small constant to avoid division by zero)} $$
 $$ \gamma, \beta \quad \text{(Learnable scale and shift parameters)} $$

+## 6️⃣ Day - 06

+Today, I learned how to **transpose any matrix** using CUDA.

+### Keywords and Variables

+- `cudaError_t` — This type is used to define error codes returned by CUDA API functions.
+- `cudaGetLastError()` — This function retrieves the last error that occurred during CUDA kernel execution or API call.

+---

+Other than that, today felt similar to **Day - 02**, since it also involved working with **2D matrices**.